How To Protect Your Locker Room against MRSA

 So what, exactly, is MRSA?
 Methicillin-resistant Staphylococcus Aureus infection, commonly called MRSA, is caused by an antibiotic-resistant strain of staph bacteria.
 It typically manifests as a painful skin boil and is spread by skin-to-skin contact.
 In this post, we’ll offer some practical solutions to the problem, in order to help you operate a safe facility and locker room, and to protect your patrons against MRSA.

-- Keep your locker room scrupulously clean.
+- where can i buy isotretinoin in canada Keep your locker room scrupulously clean.
 That’s your first and best line of defense!
 Using a bleach solution, disinfect hard surfaces such as desks, tables, doorknobs and light switches.
 Floors are best cleaned using a spray and vac system, in which metered amounts of chemicals are sprayed on floors and restroom surfaces, then rinsed and vacuumed up.

-- Encourage hand washing.
+- can i buy Lyrica online Encourage hand washing.
 Provide alcohol-based hand sanitizer in prominent locations and urge everyone who uses your locker room to wash their hands for at least 20 seconds after eating, using the bathroom or working out.
 It may sound silly, but a good rule of thumb is to sing Happy Birthday to yourself twice while washing your hands to ensure you’ve killed all the germs.

 - Urge athletes to hit the showers.
 Players should shower immediately after activities, especially after contact sports such as wrestling and football.